Psyop/Cryptomatte/README.md

 2. Select the Loader node and use the Select Tool window (Shift + Spacebar) to add a new Cryptomatte node to your composite.
 3. Select the Cryptomatte node in the Flow area and display the output in a Viewer window.
 4. Position the Cryptomatte "Matte Locator" control in the Viewer window over an object in the frame.
 5. Press the "Add" button in the Cryptomatte Tools view to add a new matte entry to the Matte List.
-Alternatively, you could press the "Shift + D" hotkey in the Fusion Viewer window to toggle the active Cryptomatte "Matte Locator" state between the "Add" and "Remove" selection modes.
+Alternatively, you could press the "Shift + T" hotkey in the Fusion Viewer window to toggle the active Cryptomatte "Matte Locator" state between the "Add" and "Remove" selection modes.

 ### Cryptomatte Fuse